Manav0806/Black-Jack-Game/README.md

 # Black-Jack-Game
 A simple Python implementation of a Blackjack game with basic house rules.

-# Table of Contents
-Introduction
-House Rules
-How to Play

-Running the Game

 # Introduction
 This Python script implements a basic Blackjack game with a set of house rules.
 The game allows players to draw cards and compete against a computer opponent.